 A wise man once told us never to underestimate the power of the dark supply.
 Or something like that.
 The point is, you don't want a crappy PSU taking down the rest of your rig, and when you're putting together the best PC possible, that means getting an equally bodacious power supply.

-When it comes to power supplies, the EVGA SuperNova 1000 G5 is a great option to build an extreme rig around.
+The EVGA SuperNova 1000 G5 is a great option to build an extreme rig around when it comes to power supplies.
 If the name hasn't given it away already, this sucker offers up 1000W of power for your extreme build to turn into super-smooth gaming experiences.
-And you'll need most of that, as the i9 10900K and Z490 motherboard can draw a hell of a lot of power under load, and the RTX 3090 is no wallflower either—and power draw only goes up if you run the CPU and GPU overclocked, which is the point of an extreme build.
+And you'll need most of that, as the i9 12900K and Z690 motherboard can draw a hell of a lot of power under load, and the RTX 3080 Ti is no wallflower either—and power draw only goes up if you run the CPU and GPU overclocked, which is the point of an extreme build.

-If you only plan to run a single GPU, or a lower-tier CPU (like the i7 10700K), EVGA's SuperNOVA 850 T2 is a great alternative that will save some money.
+If you only plan to run a more modest GPU, or a lower-tier CPU (like the i7 12700K), EVGA's SuperNOVA 850 T2 is a great alternative that will save some money.
 If you want to save even more, the SuperNOVA 850 P2 costs about $50 (£50) less and is every bit as good.
 But saving money isn't the objective here.

 Need more?
 Here are our best power supply units for PC.

 The Corsair Obsidian Series 1000D is a behemoth of a PC case ready to house the biggest and baddest systems.
 Standing tall at a staggering 27.3-inches, this "super-tower" boasts enough space to house 18 fans and up to four massive radiators installed simultaneously.